Enjoying our puzzle hints?

 Why is “BILGE” in the Blue group?

-nonsense or foolish talk, also the lowest compartment of a ship's hull
+nonsense or rubbish, also a part of a ship's hull

 Green group — KINDS OF BAGS